stevkazt/comfytech-research-hub/README.md

 ```

 ### Configuration
-The app connects to the Dropi Research API by default.
+The app connects to your configured research API by default.
 To use a different backend:

 1. Update the `baseURL` in `assets/js/utils/api-client.js`
 2. Ensure your API follows the same endpoint structure